 “We had no idea UBC corresponded and responded individually to all the Furlong supporters and then apologized,” she wrote, “I had no idea that UBC allowed Furlong to have the final say on their apology to him.”

-The emails revealed some UBC alumni threatened to withhold their donations unless Furlong was allowed to speak.
+The emails revealed some UBC alumni threatened to withhold donations unless Furlong was allowed to speak, the outlet reported.
 The emails also showed more than just the Perrys contacted UBC from their First Nations community.

-The totem pole was erected on campus last April, two months after Furlong delivered his controversial speech.
+The totem pole went up on campus last April, two months after Furlong delivered his controversial speech.

-The middle includes a residential school house with children holding on to each other.
-The top uses an eagle and canoe to represent life after the schools closed in the 1990s.
+At the top is an eagle and canoe to represent a return to traditional life after the schools closed in the 1990s.